-- FINISH SEARING: Reduce heat to medium and add 1 Tbsp butter, garlic cloves and rosemary to pan.
+- FINISH SEARING: Reduce heat to medium and add remaining butter, garlic cloves and rosemary to pan.
 Repeat the sear process, hitting every side for 30 seconds.
 This time, use the rosemary to bush the butter over the roast as it cooks.
 Once all sides have their second 30 second sear, remove the roast to a cutting board.
 The roast should save a solid sear all the way around.

-- PAN SAUCE: Add one cup of red wine to pan and reduce heat to medium low.
+- OPTIONAL PAN SAUCE: Add one cup of red wine to pan and reduce heat to medium low.
 Reduce wine by half and add in juices from sous vide bag.
 If you need more liquid, add in some beef stock.
 Using the end of a spatula, scrape the brown bits from the pan and stir them into the liquid.
-Allow this to reduce by half and remove from heat Dip remaining 1 Tbsp of cold butter in flour and drop into pan and stir in until butter has completely melted.
+Allow this to reduce by half and remove from heat.
+Dip remaining 1 Tbsp of cold butter in flour and drop into pan and stir in until butter has completely melted.